Index Funds vs. Actively-Managed Funds

 What Is an Actively-Managed Fund?

 The portfolio manager of an actively-managed fund tries to beat the market by picking and choosing investments.
-The manager performs an in-depth analysis of many investments in an attempt to outperform the market index, like the S&P 500.
+The manager performs an in-depth analysis of many investments to outperform the market index, like the S&P 500.

 Should You Own Index Funds or Actively-Managed Funds?

 The potential to outperform the market is one advantage that actively-managed funds have over index funds, and this notion of outperformance is attractive to investors.
 After all, why settle for an index fund when you know you will only receive the market return, less a nominal fee, to the fund’s manager?